Skip to main content

 Written by Ubhay Ashfaq

-Updated over 11 months ago
+Updated over a year ago

 The Data Booklet is your quick-reference companion, providing formulas, constants, and tables essential for nailing those exam answers πŸ“˜πŸ“ˆ

-What's in the OCR A Level Chemistry Data Booklet?
+What's in the OCR A Level Chemistry data booklet?

 • Page 2: Infrared absorption data for organic molecules – your go-to for IR spectroscopy questions.

-• Page 3: 13C and 1H NMR chemical shifts – essential for decoding molecular structures in NMR spectroscopy and for identifying protons in a molecule. πŸ•΅οΈβ€β™‚οΈ
+• Page 3: 13C and 1H NMR chemical shifts – essential for decoding molecular structures in NMR spectroscopy and for identifying protons in a moleculeπŸ•΅οΈβ€β™‚οΈ

-• Page 4: A full periodic table - an absolute must-have in any chemistry exam. πŸ§ͺ
+• Page 4: A full periodic table - an absolute must-have in any chemistry exam πŸ§ͺ

-What's in the AQA A Level Chemistry Data Booklet?
+What's in the AQA A Level Chemistry data booklet?

-• Page 2: Periodic table: need atomic masses or a quick refresher on elements?
-Page 2 has got you covered. πŸ“Š
+• Page 2: Periodic table – need atomic masses or a quick refresher on elements?
+Page 2 has got you covered πŸ“Š

-• Page 3: Infrared absorption and chemical shift data - offers ranges of IR absorptions for different bonds.
-The 13C and 1H NMR chemical shift data helps identify carbon atoms in a molecule and the number of protons in a molecule. πŸ€“
+• Page 3: Infrared absorption and chemical shift data – offers ranges of IR absorptions for different bonds.
+The 13C and 1H NMR chemical shift data helps identify carbon atoms in a molecule and the number of protons in a molecule πŸ€“

-• Page 4: Selected organic molecules - Includes structures of important organic molecules.
-No need to memorise these structures, they’re right there for you!
+• Page 4: Selected organic molecules – includes structures of important organic molecules.
+No need to memorise these structures; they’re right there for you!

-How to use the Data Booklets like a Pro
+How to use the data booklets like a pro

-• Bookmark key sections - If certain areas are more relevant to your study topics, keep them marked for quick access. πŸ“Œ
+• Bookmark key sections – if certain areas are more relevant to your study topics, keep them marked for quick accessπŸ“Œ

-• For Infrared absorption questions, remember, quote the specific range in the booklet for each bond type to back up your answers.
+• For Infrared absorption questions, remember to quote the specific range in the booklet for each bond type to back up your answers πŸ€”

-• Combine with knowledge - These booklets are most effective when used alongside your comprehensive understanding of chemistry. πŸ’ͺ
+• Combine with knowledge – these booklets are most effective when used alongside your comprehensive understanding of chemistry.πŸ’ͺ

 Did this answer your question?